De La Salle University: Rufino (Bonifacio Global City)

-The Rufino Campus is an extension of De La Salle University in Bonifacio Global City, Taguig that serves as the College of Law building.
+The Rufino Campus is an extension of De La Salle University in Bonifacio Global City, Taguig, that serves as the College of Law building.
 Donated by the Rufino family, the campus consists of a seven-story green building that houses 17 classrooms, an auditorium, an arbitration room, and a moot court.

 In September 2013, the Bases Conversion and Development Authority (BCDA) awarded to DLSU the lease and development of a 1395 sqm institutional building on a slightly larger lot in Bonifacio Global City.
 DLSU signed a contract with the BCDA in October 2013.
 It was inaugurated on February 18, 2017.

-Frasco, Enriquez, Erguessa

-Makati
+Makati (RCBC)

-The Makati Extension Campus (MEC) is an extension campus of DLSU in the Alfonso Yuchengco-owned RCBC Plaza in Makati City, Philippines.
+The Makati Extension Campus (MEC) is an extension campus of DLSU at the 5th floor of the Alfonso Yuchengco-owned RCBC Plaza in Makati City, Philippines.
 The campus primarily serves the university's graduate business students.

 Lian

 The Lian campus, known as the De La Salle University – Br.
-Alfred Shields Ocean Research (SHORE) Center Marine Station (formerly the DLSU Marine Biological Station), is a research facility and an extension of DLSU on a 1 ha parcel of land in Sitio Matuod, Barangay Binubusan, Lian, Batangas.
+Alfred Shields Ocean Research (SHORE) Center Marine Station (formerly the DLSU Marine Biological Station) is a research facility and an extension of DLSU on a 1 ha parcel of land in Sitio Matuod, Barangay Binubusan, Lian, Batangas.
 It is an academic facility of the College of Science for further class field activities, research and extension activities and as a base for teaching, research, and extension activities in coastal areas.
 The SHORE Center was established in May 2013 upon approval by Br.
 Ricardo Laguda FSC, then president and chancellor of DLSU, to which the existing Marine Station would be attached.
 The SHORE Center is headquartered at Henry Sy Sr. Hall of the Manila campus.